A fire on a ship carrying nearly 3,000 cars is burning in the North Sea and 1 crew member has died | Science-Environment

 - Netherlands

-A fire on a freight ship carrying nearly 3,000 cars was burning out of control Wednesday in the North Sea, and the Dutch coast guard said one crew member had died, others were hurt and it was working to save the vessel from sinking.
+A fire on a freight ship carrying nearly 3,000 cars was burning out of control Wednesday in the North Sea, and the Dutch coast guard said one crew member had died, others were hurt and it was working to save the vessel from sinking close to an important habitat for migratory birds.

+Boats and helicopters were used to get the 23 crew members off the ship after they tried unsuccessfully to put out the blaze, the coast guard said in a statement.

+Some of the crew members jumped off the ship's deck into the sea and were picked up by a lifeboat, the lifeboat's captain told Dutch broadcaster NOS.
+Some of the crew suffered broken bones, burns and breathing problems and were taken to hospitals in the northern Netherlands, emergency services said.

 Images taken from shore showed a long plume of gray smoke drifting over the sea from the stricken ship.

-One towing ship managed to established a connection with the freighter to hold it in place.
+One towing ship managed to establish a connection with the freighter to hold it in place.

+Authorities in Germany were also on alert, German news agency dpa reported.

-“We are monitoring the situation,” a spokesman for the German sea disaster command in the northern city of Cuxhaven said adding that they had offered support to the Dutch authorities.
+“We are monitoring the situation,” a spokesperson for the German sea disaster command in the northern city of Cuxhaven said, adding that it had offered support to the Dutch authorities.
 He said rescue ships and task forces were ready to help if needed, but that no decision had been made on whether to send them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)